guillermoamaral/Webside/docs/api/objects/id/slots/get.md

 # Retrieve object slots

-Retrive the object reached thru the given URI.
+Retrieve the object reached thru the given URI.

 This This URI starts with a pinned object ID and contains a _variable_ part, `/*`, that indicates the path from the root (pinned) object to the slot of interest, thru a chain of slots.